-For assets under pay and use model - viz. toll roads, airports and ports; in case of an existing asset, the track record of traffic movement may be well established, and historical traffic data is required for ascertaining the traffic trend.
-However, for a project with a limited operational track record, forecasting traffic volumes and measuring market risks can be challenging, given the absence of reliable and sufficient historical traffic data an estimate may be used to assess the future revenue potential for the asset.
+For assets under pay and use model - viz. toll roads, airports and ports; in case of an existingasset, the track record of traffic movement may be well established, and historical traffic datais required for ascertaining the traffic trend.
+However, for a project with a limited operational track records, forecasting traffic volumes and measuring market risks can be challenging, given the absence of reliable and sufficient historical traffic data an estimate may be used to assess the future revenue potential for the asset.